If you are looking to transfer money to Nigeria from Canada, a few things are top of the mind for you as the sender, including:

 Documents Required for a Money Transfer

 When you first send a money transfer online, you may be asked to confirm your identity.
-This is often put in place as a result of regulatory requirements to prevent money laundering.
+This is often implemented due to regulatory requirements to prevent money laundering.

 You may need the following: